 The Strategic Plan provides a summary of how the Palo Alto community has come together in response to the tragedy of teen suicide.
 The Strategic Plan describes an effective, comprehensive, community-based plan for overall youth well-being and suicide prevention in Palo Alto.
 The plan draws on our nation’s best known practices for community-based mental health and suicide prevention.

 The Palo Alto community has a long history of community collaboration in support of youth and teens.
-The recommendations in this report should be viewed as building on the strengths of existing community collaborations and efforts in support of youth and teens.
-Moreover, this report should be viewed as a work in progress; a beginning rather than an end toward greater suicide prevention and social / emotional health for youth and teens in Palo Alto.
+The recommendations in this plan should be viewed as building on the strengths of existing community collaborations and efforts in support of youth and teens.
+Moreover, this plan should be viewed as a work in progress; a beginning rather than an end toward greater suicide prevention and social / emotional health for youth and teens in Palo Alto.

-This report represents the best collective thinking of local and national experts, Palo Alto’s community leaders, parents and students on how we as a community should proceed, as we strive to realize the Project Safety Net (PSN) mission, to develop and implement an effective, comprehensive, community-based mental health plan for overall youth well-being in Palo Alto.
+This Strategic Plan represents the best collective thinking of local and national experts, Palo Alto’s community leaders, parents and students on how we as a community should proceed, as we strive to realize the Project Safety Net (PSN) problem statement, to develop and implement an effective, comprehensive, community-based mental health plan for overall youth well-being in Palo Alto.

 The Palo Alto community struggles with the pain and loss of youth to suicide.
 There is urgency for ongoing, coordinated community action to promote youth well-being and prevent suicide.

 Values & Guiding Principals Used in Developing the Strategic Plan

 Collaboration: We effect change through the connections, creativity and contributions of out entire community working together.

 Hope: We are committed to preventing the most preventable form of death, suicide.